Royal-Navy/design-system/packages/docs-site/src/library/pages/index.md

   <Card
     type="borderless"
     title="Contact us"
-    text="Contact the NELSON Standards team to find out more about design in the Royal Navy, request a new component, ask questions and give feedback." linkText="Contact"
+    text="Contact the NELSON Standards team to find out more about design in the Royal Navy.
+Request a new component, ask questions and give feedback." linkText="Contact"
     linkHref="/contact"
     className="m:h_f-1 home--contact"